JXing-Lab/NJLAGS_SV/README.md

 Builder phase:

-- starting_data_files: microarray files from Vaidhy
+- starting_data_files: microarray files from Mahaganapathy
 - NJLAGS_CNV.ped: pedigree file of NJLAGS cohort
 - ASD_only.ped: pedigree file for ASD_only phenotype
 - ASD_LI.ped: pedigree file for ASD_only phenotype